How to care for furniture with wood, stone, and glass.

 Contact a stone care specialist regarding specific care, cleaning or other questions you might have.
 Some stone surfaces are more porous than others.

 Clean surfaces on a regular basis with products specifically designed for use on stone surfaces.
-General scouring powders or creams may contain abrassives that can scratch the stone surface.
+General scouring powders or creams may contain abrasives that can scratch the stone surface.

 Protect the stone surface from condensation or spills.
 Coasters under drink glasses and bottles can help prevent glass rings or stains from occurring.
 Products that contain lemon, vinegar or any fluid that contains an acid or alkali may damage stone surfaces.